ruancaetano/dino/README.md

 - **Space/Up Arrow**: Jump
 - **Down Arrow**: Duck (when falling)

-### Scoring
+### Objective

-- Earn 1 point for each obstacle successfully avoided
+- Avoid obstacles (trees) by jumping over them
-- Game speed increases every 30 points
+- Survive as long as possible to achieve high scores
 - Top 5 scores are displayed in real-time